Improve your health by learning

 3

-Note: If you have any heart-related condition such as hypertension, make sure to consult with your doctor before starting any new exercise program.
-Some medications might alter your heart rate.
-Your doctor may recommend a different target heart rate from the general guidelines.
-Stop immediately if you feel any any unusual symptoms, such as chest pain or dizziness, during exercise.
+Important Note: If you have a heart condition, such as hypertension, consult your doctor before starting a exercise program.
+Certain medications can affect your heart rate, and your doctor may recommend a personalized target range.
+Stop exercising immediately if you experience unusual symptoms like chest pain or dizziness.

 What Is A Normal Resting Heart Rate?

-For most adults, the normal resting heart rate is between 60 and 100 beats per minute (bpm).
-Your heart rate can be influenced by factors such as stress, hormones, medication, and your level of physical activity.
-Athletes often maintain a lower resting heart rate because their heart muscles are in better condition due to regular exercise.
-In simple terms, this means their hearts don't have to work as hard at rest to maintain a steady heartbeat.
+For most adults, a normal resting heart rate falls between 60 and 100 beats per minute (bpm).
+Factors such as stress, hormones, medications, and physical activity levels can influence your heart rate.
+Athletes often have lower resting heart rates because their heart muscles are more efficient from regular exercise.
+In simple terms, their hearts don’t have to work as hard at rest to maintain a steady rhythm.

-What Is My Target Heart Rate When Exercising?
+What Is My Target Heart Rate During Exercise?

 *Source: https://www.heart.org/en/healthy-living/fitness/fitness-basics/target-heart-rates